 Speak to the secretary or the strata managing agent to find out how the matter is progressing.
-If the repairs are being delayed you can lodge an application for mediation with Fair Trading to try to settle the matter.
+If you are a tenant, follow up with your managing agent.

 Some of my possessions were in the garage and they have been damaged.
 Who is responsible?

 The owner or occupier is responsible for things inside their lot.
 They may be able to claim on their own contents insurance policy.

 The owners corporation keeps putting up the levies.
 What can I do?

 Levies are decided at general meetings and must be discussed and accepted by a vote of the owners.
 You can vote against the increase or put up a motion for a different levy amount if you wish.
 A managing agent may put a motion for an increase in levies on the meeting agenda but cannot impose levies.
 Levies are normally only increased if there is a need to do new works or there are additional expenses.
 Ask why the increase is being made if you are not sure.